-From 9-5, she writes grants for non-profits whose missions align with her personal passion to eradicate violence against Black girls and women.
+From 9-5, she writes grants for non-profits whose missions align with her personal passion to improve the lives of Black people and to eradicate violence against Black girls, women.
 Having survived childhood sexual abuse and domestic violence, the former teenage mother is discovering and exploring what thriving looks like and how to help her sisters get there with her.

-In addition to previously managing grants and foundation relations for two of the most prominent national women’s rights and policy organizations, Kehinde has also served as Director at YWCA McLean County where she was responsible for the fiscal and programmatic oversight of the Stepping Stones sexual assault program.
+In addition to previously managing grants and and serving as Director of Foundation Relations for two of the most prominent national women’s rights and policy organizations (National Women’s Law Center and the National Partnership for Women & Families) Kehinde has also served as Director at YWCA McLean County where she was responsible for the fiscal and programmatic oversight of the Stepping Stones sexual assault program.
 Prior to joining YWCA McLean County, Kehinde served as Regional Campaign Coordinator for People Over Politics (American Civil Liberties Union), for the North Florida region, where she helped secure the passage of two state Constitutional redistricting amendments.

 Inspired by the works of Black feminist writers and theorists before her, Kehinde wants to bring awareness to, and encourage dialogue about, issues faced by Black girls and women.
 You can catch her posting selfies on Instagram or engaging with some pretty cool folks on Facebook.
 Books, tea and fuzzy socks are the way to her heart.